Kapo1123/startup/README.md

    The first Simon went well.
 I was able to use different html code and recreate a Simon.
 However, I was having issues when I tried to sync my push with Github.
 It fraustrated me but I am glad it finally worked out.

 I decided to change my start up application to a webiste for meme, where people can share their favourite memes and others can common it.

+This CSS and HTML start up is hard for me.
+I spent couple hours to final have something coded.
+I can tell that I have learned a lot during this assignment.
+But I also see that there are concepts that I don't understand well.
+I took another hour to try and figure how to create a vertical list and a horizontal list.